cbuijs/dead-domains/README.md

 Will be updated every 24 hours.

-PyFuncenle is used, check it here: https://github.com/funilrys/PyFunceble.git
+PyFunceble is used to create the lists, check it here: https://github.com/funilrys/PyFunceble.git